DataDog/documentation/content/en/developers/integrations/oauth_for_integrations.md

 ## Build an integration with OAuth

 When building an integration with OAuth, you should only select the scopes to which your application needs access.
-Once a customer consents to authorize your integration, all listed scopes will become available to your application via a token.
+After a customer consents to authorize your integration, all listed scopes become available to your application through a token.

 You can include OAuth in a new integration (or add it to an existing integration) on the [Marketplace][2] or [Integrations][3] page by following the steps below.
 For existing integrations, note that there's no need to change your `app_uuid` in the `manifest.json`.